emilbullet69/Docker-Fast-API/README.rst

 Decided not to do it as it wasn't one of the tasks, so could be implemented in next iterations.

 Planned to add more user input validation and more meaningful response patterns.
+E.g: Doing all the DB interaction using SqlAlchemy's ORM instead of plain SQL.
+That would also eliminate the security risk of SQL injections.

 Was thinking trough a concept for more detailed aggregation as not immediately noticed that all datapoints are not daily but monthly.